Integrate Auth0 with Slack

 - Use Auth0 instead of the IdP to do single sign on: if you would like Auth0 to handle Single Sign On instead of Slack, set the appropriate slide to green to activate this feature.

-When configuring your Slack Account, please refer to the Slack Configuration Instructions page in your Auth0 Management Dashboard for the required parameters.
+When you configure your Slack Account, please refer to the Slack Configuration Instructions page in your Auth0 Management Dashboard for the required parameters.

 - Choose Custom SAML 2.0 as the SAML Provider.

 - Populate the SAML 2.0 Endpoint (HTTP) with the Auth0-provided URL.
-Alternatively, you can add a Connection parameter to log in with a specific identity provider.
-This results in Auth0 redirecting users to the specified Connection and not display the Auth0 log in widget.
+Alternatively, you can add a Connection parameter to login with a specific identity provider.
+Now, Auth0 will redirect users to the specified Connection and not display the Auth0 login widget.

 - Provide the Identity Provider Issuer (optional);